CapSoftware/Cap/README.md

 > NOTE: Cap is under active development, and this repository will be updated regularly with changes and new releases.

-Cap is an open-source and privacy-friendly alternative to Loom, providing an intuitive platform that prioritizes your data security while delivering stunning, easily shareable screen recordings.
-Embrace the freedom of an ethical recording tool that champions open collaboration and user empowerment, without ever compromising on quality or ease-of-use.
+Cap is an open source and privacy focused alternative to Loom.
+It's a video messaging tool that allows you to record, edit and share videos in seconds.

 # App Architecture